alfredapp/applescript-dictionaries-workflow/README.md

 ## About

+## Usage

-Run `asdic` to list installed AppleScript dictionaries.
-Press ↩ to open.
+Run the Search Keyword (default: `asdic`) to list installed AppleScript dictionaries.
+Type to Filter. ↩ to open.

 ![Alfred results for asdic m](Workflow/images/about/asdicm.png)